Geoff Tate: Other activities

-Tate stars as the narrator and killer in the found footage horror movie The Burningmoore Incident.
+Tate stars as the narrator and killer in the found footage horror movie The Burningmoore Deaths (originally titled as The Burlingmoore Incident), for which he also contributed much of the music.
 It was released direct-to-video on March 4, 2013.
-Tate is scheduled to score the music to the in-production crime movie Fallen Moon.
+Tate was also contracted to score the music for a crime movie called Fallen Moon, but the film's investors pulled out, and the film was never made.

 Tate is a wine enthusiast.
 He started making wine at age 14, explaining: "I was a boy scout and you could get a merit badge if you created a beverage or a food product and I made dandelion wine, which wasn't very good but definitely sparked my interest and got me started on that passion."
 The passion for wine further developed when Tate was in Queensrÿche: "I have been collecting wine seriously since the band first got signed back in 1983 and we were touring the world.
 I'd make special arrangements to leave at a certain point of the tour and take off and head into the wine regions.
 I started to become even more interested in how it was made and how grapes were grown and which grapes grew best where and that type of thing."
 Tate has given several interviews to the magazine Wine Spectator.
 In 2010, Geoff and Susan Tate launched their own brand of wine, "Insania".